-On a quality e-bike, this feeling is intuitive.
+On the best electric bikes, this feeling is intuitive.
 It should allow you to maintain a desired level of input and fitness, according to the level of assistance that you choose.

 Most e-bikes have 3 to 5 levels of pedal assist available.
 They’ll also give you the option of disabling the motor.
 With no pedal assist, your e-bike acts like a regular (but heavy) push-bike.
 Here’s a run-down of an average, three-level pedal assist system.

 LEVEL 1 – ‘ECO’